fabula-ui/docs/pages/components/list-item/en/events-click.md

 # Click

-The **click** event is called whenever the component is clicked - it automatically turns the component into a button.
+The **click** event is called whenever the component is clicked - use it in conjunction with **button** property to change the component to a button.